How do I know it is time?

-Communal Cremation where you leave your pet with us to be cremated with other pets.
-In this type of cremation no ashes will be returned to you.
-For the majority of our clients this is the most appropriate form of closure for them.
+- Communal Cremation – Leave your pet with us to be cremated with other pets.
+With this type of cremation, no ashes will be returned to you.
+For the majority of our clients, this is the most appropriate form of closure.

-Individual Cremation involves a private individual cremation for your pet at our nominated crematorium company, Pet Cremation Services (PCS).
-Your pet’s ashes will then be returned to you in either a sealed casket of your choice or a scatter box for you and your family to scatter their ashes in a location of your choice.
+- Individual Cremation – A private cremation for your pet at our nominated crematorium company, Pet Cremation Services (PCS).
+Your pet’s ashes will then be returned to you in either a sealed casket of your choice or a scatter box, for you and your family to scatter their ashes in a location of your choice.
 Our team will have several options you can choose from.

 When will I need to decide?